SpikeInterface/spikeinterface/doc/modules/core.rst

     - chunk_duration : str or float or None
         Chunk duration in s if float or with units if str (e.g. '1s', '500ms')
 * n_jobs: int
     Number of jobs to use.
-With -1 the number of jobs is the same as number of cores
+With -1 the number of jobs is the same as number of cores.
+    A float like 0.5 means half of the availables core.
 * progress_bar: bool
     If True, a progress bar is printed
 * mp_context: str or None